Discrete Weierstrass-type representations: Discrete Legendre immersions in Laguerre geometry

 \begin{defi} A \emph{discrete L-isothermic surface} is a discrete $\Omega$-surface $L$ that is $\Omega$-dual to its discrete lightlike Gau{ss} map $G$, that is, there exist $x\in \Gamma L$ and $g\in\Gamma G$ such that $x$ and $g$ are Christoffel dual. \end{defi}

 For a discrete L-isothermic surface, $x$ and $g$ are edge parallel with $A(x,g)=0$.
 Accordingly, the light cone mean curvature of $x$ with respect to $g$ vanishes on all quadrilaterals.

-\begin{bem} In \cite[Def 16]{bobenko2007}, the authors introduce a notion of L-isothermic discrete conical surfaces, that is, certain discrete maps into the space of hyperplanes in $\R^3$.
+\begin{bem} In \cite[Def 16]{bobenko2007}, the authors introduce a notion of L-isothermic discrete conical surfaces, that is, certain discrete maps into the space of hyperplanes in $\R^3$ (a discrete version of the smooth definition, where L-isothermic surfaces possess isothermic Gauss maps).
 These plane congruences allow for a $2$-parameter choice of an enveloped circular discrete surface $f$ such that the resulting contact element map is a discrete L-isothermic surface. \end{bem}

 Let $g$ be a planar discrete surface in the light cone.
 Then, $g$ is circular, as is any edge parallel $x$ (for details, see \cite{burstall2020}).
 Therefore, let $L=x + \spn{g}$ be a discrete Legendre immersion with $x$ and $g$ edge parallel and planar.
 Then we can define a $1$-form $\zeta$ by